P1sec/MCC_MNC/README.md

 After checking several sources, it seems Wikipedia has the most complete, up-to-date and accurate information.
 Therefore, the tool primarily uses it to build the JSON / Python dictionnaries.
-Information related to MCC-MNC is completed with the csv listing from the txtNation website and the two ITU-T operational bulletins 1111 and 1162.
+Information related to MCC-MNC is completed with the csv listing from the txtNation website and the ITU-T operational bulletins 1162.
-The list of Signaling Point Codes is extracted from ITU-T bulleting 1199.
+The list of Signaling Point Codes is extracted from ITU-T bulletin 1199.
 Geographical information are taken from the CIA World Factbook to gather information related to each country, including borders and telephony-related.
 This is completed with the data provided on the _egallic_ blogpost for getting close countries in addition to neighbours one.